 Art in the Park will be from 11 am to 1 pm on July 4th at the Wake Forest Community House.

 I hope you have a wonderful time celebrating at these July 4th fireworks events!

 Buying or selling a home is one of the biggest investments you will ever make.
 Have an expert by your side.

-With over 25-plus-years of experience in the Raleigh, Durham, Cary, and Chapel Hill North Carolina areas, Real Estate Broker Amy Shair knows what it takes to get the job done and making the process simple and fun.
+With over 25 plus years of experience in the Raleigh, Durham, Cary, and Chapel Hill North Carolina areas, Real Estate Broker Amy Shair knows what it takes to get the job done and makes the process simple and fun.